-The right welder can literally help your project come together.
+Choosing the right welder can help your project come together, literally.

 Flux-cored arc welding (FCAW)

 Like MIG welding, flux-cored arc welding (FCAW) uses a continuous wire feed, but to protect the weld pool it uses a flux.
 The flux sits within the hollow electrode wire and reacts with the welding arc to generate the shielding gas.
 This shielding process makes FCAW appropriate for welding outdoors, where wind might otherwise interfere with the bonding process.
 FCAW uses DC as a power source.

 TIG stands for tungsten inert gas welding.
 TIG welding and is also known as gas tungsten arc welding (GTAW).
 Like MIG welding, it uses an inert gas for shielding.
 The main difference between MIG and TIG is that TIG uses a non-consumable electrode.
 The tungsten acts as a torch that melts the metal or a filler material.
 TIG welding typically uses DC or AC/DC.

 Stick welding, one of the most common arc welding techniques, is also called shielded metal arc welding, or SMAW.
 It uses a flux-coated electrode to form the weld.
 Stick welding is similar to FCAW in that the electricity passing through the electrode reacts with a flux compound to generate the shielding gas.
 Stick welding typically uses DC current.